tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 Kira's hands are steady as she helps Reine and me patch up our wounds.
 Despite the shock in her eyes, a glimmer of her former self - the sister I knew, resilient and resourceful - shines through.
 "I never wanted any of this," she whispers, her voice thick with unshed tears.
 "I'm sorry."

 “We don't have time for apologies,” I tell her.
-Every second counts.
-"We have to move," I urge, wincing as Kira tightens a bandage around my ribs.
+"Every second counts.
+We have to move," I urge, wincing as Kira tightens a bandage around my ribs.
 The pain is a sharp reminder of the reality we're facing.

 Leaving Kira's house behind, we make a beeline for my parents' place.
 The streets of the Big Easy are eerily quiet.
 As we drive, my thoughts are a whirlwind - plans, contingencies, the faces of my family.